Rupert Degas

-Rupert Joel Degas (born 17 August 1970) is an Anglo-Australian actor.
-He is best known for his voice work in animation and audiobooks.
-Since the 1980s, he has worked in audiobooks, film, podcasts, radio productions, television, theatre, and video games, and as a producer.
+Rupert Joel Degas (born August 17, 1970) is a British and Australian actor.
+He is best known for his voice work in animation, audiobooks, and advertising.

 Early life and education

-Degas was born on 17 August 1970 in London, to producer and screenwriter Brian Degas and radio/television presenter Maggie Clews.
-He was educated at Hill House School in Knightsbridge and Emanuel School in Wandsworth.
+Degas was educated at Hill House School in Knightsbridge and Emanuel School in Wandsworth.

 Career

 Animation

-Best known as the voices of Zoomer and Scrambler in Bob the Builder from 2004 to 2011, he got his voice acting career for animation, including Chop Socky Chooks, Robotboy, Thomas & Friends and The Amazing World of Gumball.
+Best known as the voices of Zoomer and Scrambler in Bob the Builder from 2004 to 2011, his other animation work includes Chop Socky Chooks, Robotboy, Thomas & Friends Lucky Fred, Groove High, and The Amazing World of Gumball.
 He also played several characters in the animated feature film Planet 51.
+He also worked on films such as Asterix Conquers America and A Fox's Tale, as well as animated short films such as Cherry on the Cake, Fish with Legs and Badgered.

-Since moving to Australia, Degas has provided voices for The Wild Adventures of Blinky Bill, Kitty Is Not a Cat, The Strange Chores, Maya the Bee: The Honey Games, Bluey, Alien TV, Kangaroo Beach, 100% Wolf, and Peter Rabbit 2: The Runaway.
-In 2021, he narrated two episodes of The Wheel of Time.
+Since moving to Australia in 2012, Degas has provided voices for The Wild Adventures of Blinky Bill, Kitty Is Not a Cat, The Strange Chores, Maya the Bee: The Honey Games, Bluey, Alien TV, Kangaroo Beach, 100% Wolf, Peter Rabbit 2: The Runaway, and My Freaky Family.
+He also narrated three episodes of The Wheel of Time.

 Audiobook narration

 Degas has narrated over 300 audiobooks.
 He has received particular critical acclaim for his performances of The Name of the Wind by Patrick Rothfuss, and Skulduggery Pleasant by Derek Landy.
 Degas says of audiobooks, "I do accents.
 It's my specialty."
-The Guardian called his voice performances "shape-shifting"..
+The Guardian called his voice performances "shape-shifting".
 In 2022, Degas was inducted as a Golden Voice by AudioFile magazine.

 Film and television

 Degas' first film appearance was in Jerry Schatzberg's Reunion, followed by television appearances in Dead Romantic, Over Here, A Touch of Frost and Passport to Murder.
-Other notable television appearances include EastEnders, Lovejoy, Van Der Valk, Waiting For God, Lycée Alpin, Holby City, Love Soup, Shoot the Messenger, Nathan Barley, and Red Dwarf.
+Other notable television appearances include EastEnders, Lovejoy, Van der Valk, Waiting For God, Lycée Alpin, Holby City, Love Soup, Shoot the Messenger, Nathan Barley, and Red Dwarf.
 Degas also provided the voice of the demon in both Exorcist: The Beginning and the 2013 film Evil Dead.